ebredder/Raspberry_Motor_Control/Server_Setup/readme.md

 Set up a hompage by typing:

-`cd /var/www/`
+`cd /var/www/html`

 Then create the HTML homapage using:

 `sudo nano index.html`

-Make sure to save that file in the **/var/www** folder.
+Make sure to save that file in the **/var/www/html** folder.
 Point your browser to your IP Address of the PI to see if the server is setup.

 To make sure the server can run the python script use:

-`sudo chmod 755 /var/www/pythonfile.py`
+`sudo chmod 755 /var/www/html/pythonfile.py`

 ## Install the Python Web Server interpreter:

 `sudo apt-get -no-install-recommended install python-flup`

-Now you can save your python scripts to **/var/www** in order to run them remotely.
+Now you can save your python scripts to **/var/www/html** in order to run them remotely.
 You will also need to adjust your scripts to run from the server not from a local script.
 Check the example in the RPI_3 folder.

-To set up permission properly:
+To set up permissions properly:

 ```
 ls -l /usr/bin/python